nologic/blog/_posts/2017-03-19-travel-safe.md

 Looking for a solution, I discovered the concept of a travel router.
 Basically, a MiFi but without the SIM card and some additional features.
 A search on amazon returned well over a thousand of results - ranging in fitness to the search criteria.
 Taking price and function into account, I zeroed in on the HooToo TM-06 (the device).
 Its functions include Wi-Fi extension, Wi-Fi to Ethernet bridging and Hot Spot creation.
 However, security is one of the selling points: "create your own secure Wi-Fi network," they said.
 I took this to mean that I can create a network more secure than what I bridge to in a Café, AirBnB or a hotel.
 At the very least, I could have an additional layer of protection such as what I could get from a NAT or a good firewall.
 Naturally, I wanted to _thoroughly_ check if this security claim was true.

 # Previous work
 There was some initial work done on HooToo devices, including the previous versions of the TM-06, by [chorankates](https://github.com/chorankates/h4ck/tree/master/hootoo).
 Also, [Smith](https://www.exploit-db.com/exploits/38081/) published XSRF exploits which remain unpatched.
-However, I wanted to see if I could get arbitrary code execution.
+However, I wanted to see if I could get more out of it.

 While the device seems to be popular on the Amazon, I don't really see them around much.
 So they are not mainstream popular, not like an iPhone, but there are still enough out there to make for a useful target and pose some real dangers.
 Unfortunately, being below the radar also means that the device has not received much scrutiny from the security community to ensure the devices are safe to use.

 # Let's get to work!
-The device is configurable via a web interface and it exposes a whole bunch of network services to support its features.
+The device is configurable via a web interface and it exposes a whole bunch of TCP ports to support its various features.

 ![](../../../../images/hootoo_login_page.png "Login page")

 __Figure 1:__ Login page

 By default, the device doesn’t have a password set on the admin user in the web interface.
-The user is expected to set it upon initial setup.
+The user is expected to change it upon initial setup.
 This is not bad in itself but the device should really require the user to set the password after initial login.
 The WebUI itself doesn't provide a lot of rich features - it is a simple, to the point, UI.
-What you'll find there is some basic Wi-Fi settings, MAC spoofing, access to media storage and network configurations.
+What you'll find there are some basic Wi-Fi settings, MAC spoofing, access to media storage and network configurations.
 Obviously, an attacker getting access to such things would be bad but not too damaging.

 ![](../../../../images/hootoo_internet_page.png "Configuring the Wi-Fi Bridge")

 __Figure 2:__ Login page

 Of course, all HTTP interactions are unsecured.
 There's no way of configuring TLS for Admin interface.
 As long as you configure WPA for your wireless network then that should be OK, right?
 I guess, it just depends on how much you trust the people you allow to connect to the device with you.
-Personally, I would've preferred to have some TLS, not like it takes so much resources to run for one user.
+Personally, I would've preferred to have some TLS, not like encryption takes so many resources to run for one user.
+This is a perfect case where I'd gave away some performance for much more security.

-Next, I connected to the local device Wi-Fi and did a full nmap scan:
+Next, we connect to the device's local Wi-Fi and do a full nmap scan:
 ```
   $ nmap 192.168.1.1 -p 0-65535
   Starting Nmap 7.31 ( https://nmap.org ) at 2016-12-07 08:35 EST